worthingtonse/Constitution-2.0/README.md

 Constitution-2.0
 ================

+Please help me create a new national constitution that reflects the knowledge we as a nation have learned over the past two hundred or so years.
+The new constitution should:

-The Ultimate Formula for American Prosperity Addressed to the People  Of the  United States of America On the Interesting Topics of  1.
+Provide the Ultimate Formula for American Prosperity and address 1.
 The Rights of Homo Sapiens 2.
 Pefecting Democratic Capitalism 3.
 Preventing the Dark Ages of America 4.
-Obtaining Liberty, Justice &amp; Equality for all 5.
-Creating the Wealthiest Nation possible
+Obtaining Liberty, Justice & Equality for all 5.
+Creating the Wealthiest Nation possible.